jessepav/lacygoill-wiki-backup/vim/compiler.md

 It can be anywhere inside `'efm'`.
 Same thing for `%[AEIWCG]`.
-There's  no obvious  relation between  the position  of a  line in  a multi-line message, and the position of its format in `'efm'`.
+There's  no obvious  relation between  the  position of  a line  in a  multiline message, and the position of its format in `'efm'`.

 Usually, the formats in  `'efm'` are ordered from the most  specific to the less